 This being the two year anniversary of my daughter’s wedding, I thought it appropriated to update this post about how I managed fibromyalgia and enjoyed my daughter’s wedding.

 You asked me recently how I am doing after my daughter’s wedding.
 It took me until now (about 6 weeks) to recover but it was worth it!
 It was the most beautiful day and I was able to be right there and most importantly, not in pain!
-I shared about the wedding on my personal family page The Farmers Place.
+I shared about the wedding on my family page The Farmers Place.
 [Just in case you are curious. 🙂 ]

-To be honest, I was really concerned that I would be in a lot of pain by the wedding day.
+To be honest, I was really concerned that I would be in a lot of pain on the wedding day.
 I asked all my chronic pain friends for their suggestions and took as many as I could into consideration.
 One thing I know, whether a person has a chronic illness or not, is that a wedding can quickly get out of hand.
 My strongest advice to anyone planning a wedding is to

 KISS – KEEP IT SIMPLE STUPID

 So here are a few things that I did:

 If worse comes to worst, what is the very least you want to be able to enjoy?
 What are the most important things concerning the wedding?
 I had one goal in mind.
 To walk down the aisle as the mother-of-the-bride pain-free and possibly without my cane!
 And I made this happen.

 Clear Your Schedule for the months preceding the wedding.

 The wedding was in May.
 I decided the first of the year to do nothing that didn’t have to do with the wedding.
 I scheduled guest writers on my blog (See My Series Letters-To-Friends) and I turned down speaking engagements.
 Even some of the smaller opportunities were given a “No” response in order to keep my energy for the big goal.